-When establishing a new fort, the soldiers would sometimes occupy buildings already established, but more often, were required to construct the new fort from materials available in the area.
-In forested areas, wood was usually used; adobe in the desert, and stone, where available.
+When establishing a new fort, the soldiers would sometimes occupy existing buildings, but more often, they were required to construct the new fort from materials available in the area.
+In forested areas, wood was usually used, adobe in the desert, and stone, where available.
 The typical frontier fort consisted of officers’ quarters, barracks, stables, storehouses, and headquarters buildings, grouped around a central parade ground.
 Most forts did not have walls surrounding them because attacks were generally unlikely.

 Many army posts were referred to as “camps” when only a few people were assigned to the location or when the site was temporary.
 To be considered a “fort,” a full contingent of troops had to be permanently assigned to it.
 The U.S. Army utilized both forts and camps during the Frontier Campaigns.

 Reacting to the quickly changing needs of the vast west, the Army would set up a post and then abandon it when no longer needed.

 Though the original intent was not to establish military forts to fight the Indian Wars, this changed when the U.S. government failed to protect tribal territorial rights and uphold treaties.
 Increasingly upset with treaty violations and travelers, settlers, and railroad crews encroaching on their lands, the Indians were retaliating in full force by the mid-1800s

 As a result, the U.S. Government began a series of frontier campaigns to “tame” the Indians, force them onto reservations, and convert them to “civilized” life.

 Life was difficult and often monotonous for the soldier at these many frontier outposts.
 Most recruits saw little or no combat and spent their time doing manual labor.
 Many forts were so isolated there were no nearby towns for single enlisted men to relieve the monotony or meet women.
 The typical “dull existence” of frontier life was too much for many troops, and desertion rates were high.

 Today, many of these forts have been preserved, restored, or rebuilt as monuments to our heritage and can still be seen as museums and national or state parks.